-4.5 Bitcoin Custodians
+4.5 Bitcoin Custodian

-The Responsible Entity has appointed Gemini Trust Company, LLC and BitGo Trust Company, Inc. as the Bitcoin Custodians for the Fund.
-The Bitcoin Custodians provide bitcoin custodial services to the Responsible Entity.
-The Responsible Entity ensures the Bitcoin Custodians comply with the relevant regulatory requirements that apply to custodians providing custody services in Australia, including requirements set out in ASIC Regulatory Guide 133 Managed investment and custodial and depository services: Holding assets.
+The Responsible Entity has appointed Gemini Trust Company, LLC as the Bitcoin Custodian for the Fund.
+The Bitcoin Custodian provides bitcoin custodial services to the Responsible Entity.
+The Responsible Entity ensures that the Bitcoin Custodian complies with the relevant regulatory requirements that apply to custodians providing custody services in Australia, including requirements set out in ASIC Regulatory Guide 133 Managed investment and custodial and depository services: Holding assets.